Commercial Property Insurance Quote Comparison

 commercial property insurance quote screenshot

-Whether you own the building that you run your business out of, or you’re a landlord to a business premises, you’ll need commercial property insurance.
-Although it’s not a legal requirement, many mortgage lenders will require proof of commercial property insurance.
-Plus, it’s a good idea to make sure you’re covered financially in case anything goes awry.
+Whether you own the building that you run your business out of or you’re a landlord to a business premises, you’ll need commercial property insurance.
+Although it’s not legally required, many mortgage lenders will require proof of commercial property insurance.
+Plus, it’s a good idea to make sure you’re covered financially in case anything goes awry in your business buildings.

-Comparing quotes for commercial property insurance is easy with Quote Goat.
-Simply enter a few details and we’ll arrange quotes from up to 5 insurance providers .
+Complete a commercial property insurance comparison with ease via Quote Goat.
+Simply enter a few details, and you’ll receive quotes from up to 5 insurance providers.

-Commercial property insurance covers a building you own, from which a business is run.
+Commercial property insurance covers any building that is used for business purposes.
 It might be your business that you run, or you might rent your building to a business, as their commercial landlord.
-Either way, you’ll need to protect the building with specialist commercial property insurance, to make sure you’re covered financially in case the property needs unexpected repairs or rebuild.
+Either way, you’ll need to protect the building with specialist building property insurance.

 Who needs commercial property insurance?

 Anyone who owns a building where a business operates will need commercial property insurance.
-From bakeries to restaurants, offices to showrooms, clinics to clothes shops, commercial property insurance is for you.
+From bakeries to restaurants, offices to warehouse centres, clinics to clothes shops, commercial property insurance is for you.

-If you own the building but rent it out to a business, you’ll need to buy buildings commercial property insurance.
+If you own the building but rent it out to a small business, you’ll need to buy commercial property buildings insurance.
 In contrast, your tenants will need to purchase commercial property contents insurance.

 What does commercial property insurance cover?